 What a weird name for a meal!
 You’ll be pleased to hear that the unique name is due to the appearance of the completed dish, which should look like bangers sticking out of a fluffy Yorkshire pudding.
 Serve topped with onion gravy, and accompanied by fresh garden peas.

-- 6 Traditional Pork Bangers
+- Jolly Posh Traditional Pork Bangers

-Yorkshire Pudding Mix:
+- Yorkshire Pudding Flour Mix

 Thanks for reading!
 If you enjoyed it, hit the share button below.
 This means a lot because it helps other people discover the recipe.